vladimirvivien/go-tutorials/README.md

    done <- true
 }
 ```
 In the previous example, function `main()` will block and wait at receive operation `<-doneCh` until the goroutine, launched by `go display()`, executes send operation `done <- true`.

-Another important characteristic about channels we can use, when doing synchronization, is the fact that a closed channel does not block a receive operation.
-So, we can rewrite the previous example by closing the channel instead of sending a value as shown below:
+Another important channel characteristic we can use, when doing synchronization, is the fact that a closed channel does not block a receive operation.
+So, we can rewrite the previous example by closing the channel instead of sending a dummy value as shown below:
 ```go
 func main() {
     doneCh := make(chan bool)